Getting started with Angular Card component

 Adding a header to the card

-You can create cards with a header in a specific structure.
-For adding header you need to create div element and add e-card-header class.
+Cards can be created with a header using a specific structure.
+To add a header, create a div element and add the e-card-header class.

-• You can include heading inside the card header by adding an div element with e-card-header-caption class, and also content will be added by adding element with e-card-content.
+You can include a heading inside the card header by adding a div element with the e-card-header-caption class, and content can be added using an element with the e-card-content class.
 For detailed information, refer to the Header and Content.

 <div class="e-card-header"> --> Root Header Element